tranleanh/edn-gtm/README.md

-# GTM-GAN: Generative Adversarial Network with Guided Transmission Map
+# EDN-GTM: A Novel Encoder-Decoder Network with Guided Transmission Map for Single Image Dehazing

 Created 2021.08.05